Research Engineer Jobs at Anthropic with Visa Sponsorship

 Does Anthropic sponsor H-1B visas for Research Engineers?

 Yes, Anthropic sponsors H-1B visas for Research Engineer roles.
 The company has an established process for supporting international candidates through both cap-subject and cap-exempt H-1B pathways, depending on the applicant's situation.
-If you're already in a qualifying status such as F-1 OPT or another H-1B, the timing and filing path will differ from a new cap registration.
+If you're already in a qualifying status such as F-1 OPT or another H-1B visa, the timing and filing path will differ from a new cap registration.

 Which visa types does Anthropic commonly use for Research Engineers?

-Anthropic sponsors H-1B, H-1B1, and E-3 visas for Research Engineers.
+Anthropic sponsors H-1B, H-1B1 visa, and E-3 visas for Research Engineers.
 H-1B is the most broadly available category for non-Australian, non-Singaporean nationals.
 H-1B1 is exclusive to citizens of Chile and Singapore, while E-3 is available only to Australian citizens.
 Each carries different filing mechanics, annual caps, and renewal rules, so your nationality determines which path is available to you.

 What qualifications does Anthropic expect for Research Engineer roles?